 |1.
 Application Received|

-A developer or owner-occupant has submitted an application and has submitted preliminary sketches City staff reviews the application and sends a neighbor notification out if the application will be brought to Committees and City Council.
+A developer or owner-occupant has submitted an application and has submitted preliminary sketches City staff reviews the application.

 |2.
 Council/Committee Review Process|